The popular over-the-counter pain reliever, Tylenol has been linked to severe liver damage, liver failure and death.

 Tylenol Liver Damage Lawsuits

-Hundreds of lawsuits have been filed against McNeil and parent company, Johnson & Johnson for liver damage and deaths associated with Tylenol use.
-In February of 2017, Johnson & Johnson agreed to settle over 200 Tylenol lawsuits an undisclosed amount.
+Hundreds of lawsuits have been filed against McNeil and its parent company, Johnson & Johnson, for liver damage and deaths associated with Tylenol use.
+In February of 2017, Johnson & Johnson agreed to settle over 200 Tylenol lawsuits for an undisclosed amount.
 The company also agreed to pay about $33 million to 42 states and the District of Columbia for claims that it had overstated the characteristics and quality of Tylenol and other over-the-counter medications they manufacture.